Illinois Central 2300, 2400, 2500 and 2600 Classes: Preservation

 Two locomotives of the 2500 class have been preserved:

 No. 2500 was built in 1921 by Lima as 2-10-2 no. 2953 and is on static display at the Fairview Park in Centralia, Illinois.

 No. 2542 was built in 1921 by Lima as 2-10-2 no. 2906 and is on static display at the former Illinois Central Railroad depot based in McComb, Mississippi.

-A preservation attempt was offered by the Illinois Central Railroad to donate 2600 class no. 2613 to the Kentucky Railway Museum, but having no space for additional locomotives, the museum declined the offer, as a result, 2613 was scrapped.
+A preservation attempt was made by the Kentucky Railway Museum (KRM) to obtain No. 2613 to display it.
+They negotiated directly with the IC, but the railroad refused to donate it and instead asked for the locomotive's scrap value.
+Since the KRM did not have enough money to meet the value at that time, No. 2613 wound up being scrapped.

 Preserved tenders

-Later, Chicago area railfan, Richard Jensen, acquired the tender of Illinois Central 2600 class no. 2614, along with the tender from no. 2612, and he moved it to the Chicago, West Pullman and Southern Railroad (CWP&S) for storage.
-He had intentions of using both tenders behind Burlington locomotives Nos.
+Later, Chicago area railfan, Richard Jensen, acquired the tender of 4-8-2s Nos.
+2612 and 2614, and he moved them to the Chicago, West Pullman and Southern Railroad (CWP&S) for storage.
+He had plans to use both tenders behind Chicago, Burlington and Quincy (CB&Q) locomotives Nos.
 4963 and 5632, but as he fell into financial trouble in the 1970s, he fell behind on rent to store the tenders on the CWP&S.

 In 1981, the CWP&S gave up on collecting rent from Jensen, and they acquired the tenders, along with York Southern Railroad 4-6-0 No. 1, as compensation.
 They subsequently sold the tenders and York Southern No. 1 at a sheriff auction to William Latham of Rockford, Illinois.
-Latham had planned to create a small railroad museum with the engine and tenders, but this plan had fallen through, and although York Southern No. 1 was eventually donated to the Monticello Railway Museum in June 2000.
+Latham had planned to create a small railroad museum with the locomotive and two tenders, but this plan fell through.
+York Southern No. 1 was later purchased by the Monticello Railway Museum in June 2000.